Donoughmore: Education

-Donoughmore currently has two primary schools.
-Scoil Iósaif and St. Lachteen's.
-There used to be more schools within the parish, including Rathcoola School.
+Donoughmore has two primary schools: Scoil Iósaif and St. Lachteen's.
+There were previously a number of other schools within the parish, including Rathcoola School.

 Transportation

 Donoughmore was formerly linked with Cork City by the narrow gauge Cork and Muskerry Light Railway.
 There were stops at Burnt Mill, Fox's Bridge, Knockane, Firmount and Donoughmore.
 Donoughmore railway station opened in 1893 but closed in 1934.
 It was situated at the bottom of New Tipperary.

-There are two Regional roads in Donoughmore, the R619 and the R579.
-During the 18th century and 19th century specialist roads were built for various reasons.
+There are two regional roads in Donoughmore, the R619 and the R579.
+During the 18th century and 19th century, specialist roads were built for various reasons.
 Cork city had a thriving butter market at the time and roads were built to places in Kerry to better facilitate this trade.
 One of these, locally called the 'Old Kerry Road' was one such 'Butter Road'.
 It consists of the largest section of continually straight road within the parish.